Multi-objective Evolutionary Algorithms are Still Good: Maximizing Monotone Approximately Submodular Minus Modular Functions: Introduction

 \cite{friedrich2015maximizing} first proved that for maximizing monotone submodular functions with a size constraint, the GSEMO, a simple multi-objective EA (MOEA) widely used in theoretical analyses, can achieve the optimal approximation ratio, i.e., $1-1/e$, in $O(n^2(\log n +k))$ expected running time, where $n$ is the size of the ground set $V$ and $k$ is the budget.
 They also considered a more general problem class, i.e., maximizing monotone submodular functions with $m$ matroid constraints.
 Note that a size constraint is actually a uniform matroid constraint.
 The (1+1)-EA, a simple single-objective EA with population size 1 and bit-wise mutation only, has been shown to be able to achieve a $(\frac{1}{m+1/p+\epsilon})$-approximation ratio in $O(\frac{1}{\epsilon}n^{2p(m+1)+1}m\log n)$ expected running time, where $p\geq 1$ and $\epsilon >0$.

 Later,~\cite{qian2019maximizing} studied the problem class of maximizing monotone and approximately submodular functions with a size constraint.
-That is, the objective function to be maximized is not necessarily submodular, but approximately submodular.
-Using different notions of approximate submodularity~\citep{krause2010submodular,das2011submodular,horel2016maximization}, they proved that the GSEMO can always achieve the best-known polynomial-time approximation guarantee, previously obtained by the greedy algorithm.
+That is, the objective function to be maximized is not necessarily submodular, but approximately submodular, i.e., satisfies the submodular property to some extent.
+Several notions of approximate submodularity~\citep{krause2010submodular,das2011submodular,horel2016maximization} have been proposed to measure to what extent a set function $f$ has the submodular property in different ways.
+For example,~\cite{das2011submodular} and~\cite{bian2017guarantees} introduced the submodularity ratio $\gamma(f)=\min_{X \subseteq Y \subseteq V} \frac{\sum_{v \in Y\setminus X} (f(X \cup \{v\})-f(X))}{f(Y)-f(X)}$, and~\cite{zhang2016submodular} introduced another one $\alpha(f)=\min_{X \subseteq Y, v \notin Y} \frac{f(X \cup \{v\})-f(X)}{f(Y \cup \{v\})-f(Y)}$.
+For a monotone function $f$, $\gamma(f) \in [0,1]$, $\alpha(f) \in [0,1]$, and the larger $\gamma(f)$ or $\alpha(f)$, the more close to submodularity $f$ is.
+Using different notions of approximate submodularity,~\cite{qian2019maximizing} proved that the GSEMO can always achieve the best-known polynomial-time approximation guarantee, previously obtained by the greedy algorithm.~\cite{qian2017generalsubset} also considered the case with a general cost constraint, that is, $c(X) \leq k$, where $c(\cdot)$ is a monotone function.
+They proved that the GSEMO can achieve the best-known approximation ratio of $(\alpha/2)(1-e^{-\alpha})$, where $\alpha$ is the submodularity ratio of the objective function $f$, but the required running time is unbounded.~\cite{bian2020efficient} then proposed a single-objective EA to optimize a surrogate objective integrating $f$ and the cost function $c$, which can achieve this approximation ratio in $O(n^3)$ expected running time.